Charge Up! Series

 - Grants support projects and potential spin-out companies

-- The requested award must fall under the Ideation-approved categories (See the information contained in the budget and application forms)
+- The requested award must fall under the Ideation-approved categories (See the budget and application forms)

 - Intend completing the project within twelve months after receiving the grant

-- Optional but particularly welcomed: recipients who have already or intend to participate in Caltech's NSF I-Corps ZAP program
+- Special consideration: recipients who have already or intend to participate in Caltech's NSF I-Corps ZAP program

-Please check for eligibility in the application form and complete it, along with budget proposal and return to Stephanie Yanchinski .
+Please check for eligibility in the application form and complete it, along with the budget form and return to Stephanie Yanchinski.